rcdilorenzo/filtrex/README.md

 # Filtrex

-Filtrex is an elixir library for parsing and querying with filter objects.
+Filtrex is an elixir library for parsing and querying with filter data structures.
 Although it does not direcly require [Ecto](https://github.com/elixir-lang/ecto), it is definitely geared towards using that library.
 Additionally, it has only been tested using the Postrgres adapter but may work with other Ecto adapters as well.
 It uses the following query expression and can be validated using `Filtrex.parse/2`.

 ## Usage